-If single records contain measurements from multiple sensor types (for example, both GPS coordinates and temperature values stored in each row of the file), we recommend choosing the location sensor type if locations are present; if not, choose the most important sensor present (in your opinion) or else accessory measurements.
+If single records contain measurements from multiple sensor types (for example, both GPS coordinates and temperature are stored in each row of the file), we recommend choosing the location sensor type if locations are present; if not, choose what you consider to be the most important sensor present or else accessory measurements.

-- When you have defined the sensor information correctly, hit Save.
+- After defining the sensor type, hit Save.

 The Sensor Type column will be added to the table under How Movebank will save the data showing the sensor type.
 Compare these values to those in your original file to confirm the attribute was mapped correctly.
 If you need to edit the mapping, select the Sensor Type column header to re-open the import options.

-- Choose the Timestamp option from the list of required mappings or from Map Column.
+- Choose Timestamp (or another date and time attribute) from the list of required mappings or under Map Column.

-- Add all fields that include date and time information in your file by selecting the icon and selecting the columns from the dropdown list.
+- Add all fields that include date and time information in your file by selecting and choosing the columns from the dropdown list.

 In addition to the data format, Movebank will need to know what time zone was used to record the data.
-Movebank converts all timestamps to UTC (Coordinated Universal Time, approximately equal to Greenwich Mean Time) and needs to know the offset from UTC or local time zone used in the original file.
+Movebank converts all timestamps to UTC (Coordinated Universal Time, approximately equal to Greenwich Mean Time and GPS time).
+If your original file contains timestamps using an offset from UTC or local time zone, you need to define this here.
 The offset from UTC is positive for areas east of UTC and negative for areas for areas west of UTC.
-Local time zones can be selected from the IANA Time Zone Database (there is a list of these time zones on Wikipedia).
+Local time zones can be selected from the globa-tz time zones, derived from the IANA Time Zone Database.

 - When you have entered all the information correctly, hit Save.